cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

                       ------------------------->
 ~~~

+{{registration-functions}} describes details of the functions referenced above.

 Both client and server MUST validate the other party's public key before use.
 See {{validation}} for more details.

-Upon completion, the S stores U's credentials for later use.
+Upon completion, S stores U's credentials for later use.
 See {{credential-file}}
 for a recommended storage format.

 ## Credential Storage {#credential-storage}